phossa/phossa-logger/README.md

 Introduction
 ---

-Phossa-logger is a PSR-3 compliant logging package.
+Phossa-logger is a PSR-3 compliant logging library.
 It is a rewrite of Monolog with lots of changes.

 More information about [PSR-3](http://www.php-fig.org/psr/psr-3/)